-Yes, providing: your financial aid file is complete (without missing documents), awarded prior to the Tuition and Fees Deadline, and you are eligible for enough aid to cover the remaining expenses.
+Yes, provided your financial aid file is complete (without missing documents), awarded prior to the Tuition and Fees Deadline, and you are eligible for enough aid to cover the remaining expenses.

 Why do I have to include my parents’ income if I no longer live with them or they do not support me?

 Federal Regulations may require it.
 Refer to Step 1 on How to Apply for Financial Aid or contact the Financial Aid Office at 1-866-983-4682.

 What happens if I change my major?

-Nothing.
-However, it may affect the type of aid you are eligible for and could possibly affect your ability to meet the Satisfactory Academic Progress Policy.
-Please check with Financial Aid to see how your aid will be affected before switching your major.
+Switching your major may affect the type of aid you are eligible for and could possibly affect your ability to meet the Satisfactory Academic Progress Policy.
+Please check with Financial Aid to see if/how your aid will be affected prior to switching your major.

 Will my financial aid pay for my books and tuition?

 Possibly.
-The HOPE funds pay 73% of the tuition rate (based on the tuition rate for the 14-15 year).
+The HOPE funds pay 73% of the tuition rate (based on the tuition rate for the 15-16 year).
 HOPE does not cover books or fees.
-If you receive Pell, the remaining 27% of tuition and remaining fees can be deducted providing you receive enough Pell funds to cover the balance.
+If you receive Pell, the remaining 27% of tuition as well as the remaining fees can be deducted providing you receive enough Pell funds to cover the balance.
 After all tuition and fees are covered, you may use up to 50% (but no more than $600.00) of any remaining Pell Grant funds in the GNTC bookstore on the first day of the term.

 Is there a HOPE cap on the number of hours that HOPE will pay?

 Yes.
-A cap of 63 semester hours for certificate and diploma programs and 127 total combined (grant & scholarship) semester hours for degree.
+A cap of 63 semester hours for certificate and diploma programs and 127 combined (grant & scholarship) semester hours for degree programs.
 Check with the Financial Aid Office on the cap hour regulations or visit our Grants & Scholarships page for eligibility requirements.